A Skeptical Look at Chiropractic BioPhysics (CBP)

 - Haas and colleagues (1999) noted that changes in spinal structure do not necessarily cause symptoms.
 They stated that CBP advocates have failed to (i) establish the biological plausibility of what they consider an ideal spine, (ii) show that their diagnostic tests enable better patient management, (iii) demonstrate meaningful outcomes such as decreased pain or disability, and (iv) validate the routine use of spinal x-rays to measure spinal displacement .

 In 2006, more than two years after the first version of this article was posted, Harrison issued an e-mail announcement that Aetna and some Blue Cross groups had denied claims because "CBP is experimental" and that two managed care programs (ACN Group and American Specialty Health Network) had denied acceptance of practitioners who utilized CBP Technique.
 Having concluded (incorrectly) that my article was responsible for this, he asked chiropractors to contribute money to pursue a libel suit .
 In the Fall of 2006, he filed a suit, which he later described as "the first step in a future law suit against certain insurance providers, who have been using Barrett’s Quackwatch claims to deny chiropractic claims and deny DCs from being in-network providers."
 We responded to the suit with a "motion on the pleadings" which pointed out that the statements the suit complained about were my opinions of CBP and did not defame Harrison.
 The judge agreed, and the dismissal was upheld on appeal .
-I plan to post a detailed article about the lawsuit.
+Harrison died in 2011 at the age of 65, reportedly of complications of diabetes .

 The Bottom Line

 Patients visiting CBP offices typically receive boilerplate examinations to determine whether their spinal curvature is "ideal."
 They are also advised to have x-ray examinations of their entire spine even if they have no symptoms justifying such tests.
-Patients may expend considerable time and money for treatment that has not been shown to be more effective than a few manipulations to the areas related to their symptoms.
+Patients may expend considerable time and money for treatment that has not been shown to be more effective than a few manipulations or other treatment of the areas related to their symptoms.
 And some will wind up with unnecessary long-term care that includes excessive exposure to radiation.

 - Harrison DD, Troyanovich S., Payne MR. Chiropractic Biophysics Technique.
 Chiropractic Biophysics Online, accessed Aug 6, 2003.
 [Removed after this article was first published.]